verifa/website/src/posts/how-to-create-nodeless-aws-eks-clusters-with-karpenter.md

 date: 2023-03-07
 image: "/blogs/nodeless-aws-eks-clusters-with-karpenter/nodeless-aws-eks-clusters-with-karpenter.png"
 featured: true
 ---

+**Karpenter is an exciting Kubernetes autoscaler that can be used to provision “nodeless” AWS EKS clusters.
+Nodeless means the EKS cluster can be provisioned with zero nodes to start with, and the Fargate hosted Karpenter pods scale up the actual worker nodes.
+Here are my learnings from setting it up.**

+***

 There are plenty of “getting started” and “how to” posts available online for getting Karpenter running.
 However, most use [eksctl](https://eksctl.io/) or the [Terraform module](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/v19.10.0/examples/karpenter) to do all the heavy lifting.
 In this post we pull back the covers and set it up without `eksctl` and without the community Terraform modules, yet still using Terraform.